-In almost every respect, the coal camp at Fireco was the end of the line, as they say.
-Only one small coal camp, Willibet, had been opened in the coalfield beyond, but Fireco was as far as you were likely to get in a car anyway in the 1930s when word of a prowling monster began to make the rounds.
+BECKLEY, W.Va. — In almost every respect, the coal camp at Fireco was the end of the line.
+Only one small coal camp, Willibet, had been opened in the coalfield beyond, but Fireco was as far up the hollow as you were likely to get in a car in the 1930s when word of a prowling monster began to make the rounds.

-Then as now, the community of Fireco is a pleasant place on a warm summer day.
-But at night it becomes a tiny constellation of porch lights alone in mountainous darkness, and it was through that wooded dark that an unnamed threat wandered.
+Then as now, the mining community was a pleasant place on a warm summer day.
+But at night, it becomes a tiny constellation of porch lights alone in mountainous darkness, and it was through that wooded dark that an unnamed threat wandered.

-According to a series of articles that then appeared in The Raleigh Register—the newspaper of record 15 miles north in Beckley, an hour's drive at the time—witnesses described a predator that was killing livestock.
+According to a series of articles that then appeared in The Raleigh Register—the newspaper of record 15 miles north in Beckley, an hour's drive at the time—witnesses described a predator killing livestock.

-One witness in the July 15, 1936, edition of the paper described it as "10 feet long" and powerful enough to "snatch the heads off of fully grown hogs.”
+One witness in the paper's July 15, 1936, edition described it as "10 feet long" and powerful enough to "snatch the heads off of fully grown hogs.”

 According to Dr. W.G.
 Moran, whatever it might have been had small feet but with powerful claws that "could rip up clumps of earth that weighed more than 50 pounds."